gbarbalat/predict-missing-REHABase/README.md

 *   **Imputation**: Use R `mice` package.
     *   Keep observations (if possible based on outflux-influx plots and the lambda parameter).
-    *   Discard observations with near full missingness (if only age and sex are available).
+    *   Discard observations with full missingness.
     *   If some predictors remain, calculate attrition weights using SuperLearner.
 *   **Auxiliary variables**: Not planned, due to similar missingness across variables.
 *   `m` = % missing data. `maxit` = 20.
 Standard `mice` imputation models.